Stakes Profile: Met Mile

 The last 10 years have roughly been on trend with 50% of winners coming in on an improved Brisnet Speed Rating, those coming in on a regressed rating dipped slightly to 40%.

-The Met Mile has produced its share of generous payouts on favorites and long shots alike.
-The average winning odds since 1991 are 6.1-1 with a median of 3.8-1 and an average $14.40 payout for a $2 win ticket.
-Since 2010 those averages have ticked down to 3.1-1 and $8.20 to win.
+The Met Mile has produced its share of generous payouts on favorites and longshots alike.
+The average winning odds since 1991 are 6.1-1 with a median of 3.5-1 and an average $14.20 payout for a $2 win ticket.
+Since 2010 those averages have ticked down to 3.1-1 and $8.30 to win.

-Stalkers/Pressers been the overwhelming winners since 1991 winning 50% of the time.
-In the last 10 years off the pace runners won 40% while speed and stalker/pressers were evenly split with 30% of the wins.
+Stalkers/Pressers been the overwhelming winners since 1991 winning 51.7% of the time.
+In the last 10 years stalkers and speed have each won 30% of the time.

 The majority of both winners and starters have been 4-year-olds, and they’ve performed as expected.
 While 3-year-olds have not entered often, they have performed well in the time period with 30% of 3-year-old starters winning.
 Starters who have made a prior start in the Met Mile, known as run backs, have not performed well, winning only 9.5% of the time.